The Flourish Process

 OUR VISION AND VALUES

-The MIND work of placemaking focuses on our vision for the future of our space and the values that will guide us—the kind of church we desire to be within our neighborhood and the values help us fulfill that vision.
+The MIND work of placemaking focuses on our vision for the future of our physical space and the values that will guide us—the kind of presence we desire to embody within our community and the values help us fulfill that vision.
 MIND work is primarily centered on these three questions:

-- How do we understand the role God has called us to play within our neighborhood?
+• How do we understand our role within our community?

-- What might the next chapter in our church’s story look like, and how could our relationship with our neighbors play a key part in that?
+• What might the next chapter in our story look like, and how could our relationship with our neighbors play a key part in that?

-- What values will guide us toward becoming that kind of church?
+• What values will guide us toward becoming that kind of institution or organization?

 ACTION STEPS in this quadrant can include:

-- Listening session(s) with church leadership and congregation to understand hopes and fears regarding a reimagined use of space
+• Listening session(s) with institution/organization leadership and key stakeholders to understand hopes and fears regarding a reimagined use of space

-- Facilitated vision development process aimed at helping church leadership identify the overall vision for the space and the values that will guide the church toward realizing that vision
+• Facilitated vision development process aimed at helping leadership identify the overall vision for the space and the values that will guide the institution/organization toward realizing that vision

 GUIDING QUESTION: